Best Cage Size for Green-Wing Macaw

 Seasonal Habitat Adjustments for Green-Wing Macaw

 Green-Wing Macaw's cage setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your 2.5-3.5 lbs (1100-1600 grams) bird—birds of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Green-Wing Macaw's size.
 Cold weather demands insulated resting spots, draft elimination around the cage, and potentially supplemental heating rated safe for birds.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Green-Wing Macaw's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Green-Wing Macaw birds across their 50-60+ years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Green-Wing Macaw's comfort during these periods and adjust cage liner and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and plumage condition in Green-Wing Macaw birds across their 50-60+ years lifespan.